Moneywort (Water Hyssop) Facts, Care, Benefits, & Hardiness (Bacopa monnieri)

 How to Plant Moneywort (Waterhyssop)

 Moneywort can be planted from seeds or cuttings.
 Seeds should be planted in pond margins, an area with low drainage, or a container during a time of year when the temperature is at least 16°C (61°F), but no greater than 28°C (80°F).
 Plant divided cuttings up to the lowest leaf height so just the bottom of the stem and roots are covered.
 If you establish a new colony from only a stem cutting, submerge the bottom of the stem in water.
 Change the water daily, and plant once new roots form.
-In all cases, moneywort likes heavier soil such as sand and clay.
+In all cases, moneywort likes heavier soil such as loam and clay.
 Again, it is important to keep your newly planted moneywort consistently watered and warm.

 How to Care for Moneywort (Waterhyssop)